Dec. 1st 2023 Workshop (12 pm – 2 pm)

 Kidneys & Care: Addressing Inequities in Kidney Health for Black Communities – Denzel Lodge

-Denzel is a recent graduate from the University of Toronto (HBSc) from the life sciences program.
-He is fiercely committed to exploring the social determinants of health as they relate to health inequities.
-He has worked with Dr Mucsi’s, Kidney Health Education and Research Group (KHERG), as the co-lead of the Kidney Health Education for African, Caribbean and Black (KHE-ACB) project along with his work on CARM and other projects relating to patient quality of life.
-In alignment with CARM’s goals, Denzel strongly believes that we, as researchers, must not preach to black or other marginalized communities.
-He affirms the need to ensure that these communities are given equitable power in decisions moving forward regarding their healthcare.
+Denzel Lodge is a recent graduate from the life sciences program at the University of Toronto (H.BSc).
+He is fiercely committed to exploring the social determinants of health as they relate to healthcare inequities.
+As a member of Mucsi’s research group (KHERG), he has co-lead of the Kidney Health Education for African, Caribbean and Black (KHE-ACB) project, worked with CARM, and contributed to other projects relating to patient quality of life.
+In alignment with CARM’s goals, Denzel strongly believes that we must ensure black communities are given equitable power in decision-making regarding healthcare interventions targeting black communities.

 Stem Cell Donation and the Black Community: Challenges and Promises? – Dorothy Vernon-Brown